dburkhardt/viash_web/content/docs/reference_config/platform-docker.md

 ## chown \[boolean\]

 In Linux, files created by a Docker container will be owned by `root`.
-With `chown: true`, viash will automatically change the ownership of output files (arguments with `type: file` and `direction: output`) to the user running the viash command after execution of the component.
+With `chown: true`, Viash will automatically change the ownership of output files (arguments with `type: file` and `direction: output`) to the user running the Viash command after execution of the component.
 Default value: `true`.

 Example: